Sauteed Zucchini with Tomatoes (西葫芦炒番茄)

 - Peel the skin from the tomatoes and cut them into cubes.
 To remove the skin, follow the instructions in step 2 from my previous recipe Tomato Fish Fillet Tofu Stew.

-- Peel and mince the garlic gloves.
+- Peel and mince the garlic cloves.

 - Heat a skillet under medium-high heat.
 When the skillet is getting warm, add the 1 tablespoon of vegetable oil, followed immediately by the minced garlic.
 Stir the garlic a few times.
 After garlic releases some of its fragrant flavor (about 15 seconds), add the zucchini cubes and the 1/2 teaspoon of kosher salt to the skillet, stirring occasionally.